Electron Microscopy: SEM, TEM and EDS

 Limitations: lead-free and environmentally controlled ammunition.
 Beginning in the 1990s, manufacturers introduced "green" or "lead-free" primer formulations that substitute Diazol (DNBT-based, tetrazene-based) or SINTOX (zinc peroxide-based) or other formulations for the conventional lead styphnate mixture.
 These produce GSR particles that lack lead, antimony, or both.
 The ASTM E1588 standard includes a revised section (2011 update) addressing alternative GSR composition criteria for lead-free primer residues, typically relying on particles containing Zn, K, and N (for SINTOX primers), or Ba, Ca, and Si (for some European formulations), or Sn and Sb combinations.
 European forensic laboratories, particularly those in Germany (BKA), the Netherlands (NFI), and Scandinavia (NFC Sweden), see a higher proportion of lead-free primer cases because of EU environmental restrictions on lead in ammunition (under the EU Regulation on Hazardous Substances directive).
 The ENFSI Firearms Working Group published updated GSR interpretation guidelines in 2023 specifically addressing lead-free primer GSR.

 SEM-EDS GSR examination workflow.
 The examination begins with automated SEM-EDS scanning.
 The specimen (an aluminium stub on which hand swabs have been deposited) is scanned in an automated particle-finding mode: the SEM rapidly acquires BSE images at low magnification, identifies particles above a size and Z-contrast threshold, automatically positions the beam on each candidate particle, collects a full EDS spectrum, and uses decision-tree software to classify the particle as characteristic, consistent with, or not characteristic of GSR.
+The elemental criteria that distinguish characteristic GSR from lead-free primer alternatives, and the analytical workflow for confirming three-component particles by instrumental GSR methods including SEM-EDS and AAS, are detailed in the forensic-ballistics module.
 Commercial automated GSR analysis systems (Thermo Fisher Scientific MorphoTopo, Bruker ESPRIT-Feature, Oxford Instruments AZtec) can screen 500-1000 stubs per day unattended.
 The analyst reviews the automated classifications, confirms borderline cases manually, and reports the number of confirmed GSR particles per stub.

 Transfer and persistence.
 GSR particles transfer from the shooter's hands to surfaces and other persons by contact, and they are lost from hands by normal activity (washing, rubbing, pocket insertion).
-Persistence studies (reviewed by Morin et al. 2018 in the Journal of Forensic Sciences) show that the majority of GSR on hands is lost within 4-6 hours for most individuals in normal activity.
+Persistence studies (reviewed by Blakey et al. 2018 in the Journal of Forensic Sciences) show that the majority of GSR on hands is lost within 4-6 hours for most individuals in normal activity.
 In a forensic case, the time between the shooting and the hand sample collection is therefore critical context for interpreting GSR particle counts.
 The FBI GSR protocol (as published in the FBI Laboratory Handbook), the UK FSR guidance on GSR evidence (2022), and the German BKA GSR standard operating procedure all specify that the collection time and activity history of the individual must be documented alongside the SEM-EDS result.
+For the sampling and persistence framework that governs how stubs are collected in the field, see the companion topics in the forensic-ballistics subject on GSR sampling protocols, persistence and secondary transfer.

 Automotive paint examination by SEM-EDS complements optical microscopy (colour, thickness, layer count) and FTIR (polymer binder identification) by providing elemental composition data for each layer.
 This elemental data is essential when the questioned and known paint samples have the same optical properties (similar colour, similar layer count) but the elemental profiles allow discrimination, as happens frequently when multiple vehicle colours use the same pigment system with different extender formulations.